 I've expressed this many times before, but I LOVE making sugar cookies!
 Especially since it's an easy baking activity that I can get my kids involved in.

 They love helping me mix together the ingredients, cut shapes out of the dough and then frost the cooled cookies.

 It reminds me of baking with my family as a child.
 My sister and I would spend hours upon hours intricately decorating sugar cookies; piping different colored frosting out of ziplock bags and individually placing sprinkles on the cookies.

-This sugar cookie recipe is free of most common allergens.
+- Allergy Friendly: these tigernut flour sugar cookies are free of most common allergens.
 So, whether you have a nut, dairy or egg allergy/intolerance, you can still partake in the baking, decorating and eating of cut-out cookies.

 Ingredients in Tigernut Flour Sugar Cookies

 Like I said, these cookies are eggless, dairy free, nut free, grain free and gluten free.
 They are free of most common allergens, so cater to most diets.
 The ingredients include: